 Dealing with angry customers is a common challenge for any business.
 However, handling them professionally can turn a negative experience into a chance to build trust and loyalty.

-A recent study shows that about 40% of complaints happen over the phone.
+Research by Harvard Business Review confirms that 40% of customer complaints still happen over the phone, where tone and empathy matter more than speed.
 Therefore, you must train your customer support agents with the right communication strategies.
-Below are some popular customer service deescalation techniques that your agents can practice:

 1. Listen Attentively Without Interrupting